usgpo/cataloging-records/README.md

 MARC record files are offered in **UTF-8**, **MARC-8**, and **MARCXML** formats.

-To download all files, use the "Clone or download" button.
-To retrieve individual files, right-click on the filename and select "Save link as..." and ensure that the file is saved as a MARC file.
-Alternatively, watch a 3 minute tutorial at FDLP.gov, [Free Catalog Records through CGP on GitHub](https://www.fdlp.gov/free-catalog-records-through-cgp-on-github "Free Catalog Records through CGP on GitHub").
+To download the files, use the "[Clone or download](https://github.com/usgpo/cataloging-records)" button.
+The downloaded zip file contains all of the files in the CGP on GitHub repository.
+Please watch the 3-minute tutorial, [Free Catalog Records through CGP on GitHub](https://www.fdlp.gov/free-catalog-records-through-cgp-on-github), on the Federal Depository Library Program website, [FDLP.gov](https://www.fdlp.gov).

 ## Record Sets Available